 Over the last few years, it seems like the better saltwater fishing has edged its way into July when historically we might have switched to some largemouth chasing or just caught up on some sleep after a busy salty Spring.
 This week, striped bass are feeding hard along the south coast and points east and yes, the largemouth are feeding as well.
-It may be a charter boat captain or it may be a seven year old boy who catch the big fish or it may be the foolish who get caught stealing from the rest of us.
+It may be a charter boat captain or it may be a seven-year-old boy (See Aidan Kelley below) who catches the big fish or it may be the foolish who get caught stealing from the rest of us.

 While boats crowd the ledge, where striper fishing continues to be strong, there are typically bass around the island’s Black Rock beach as well.
 There’s a series of submerged boulders there and deep holes where bass will hold up and await a meal.
 Throw that Al’s or a white Doc or a big, fat eel and hold on.
 And watch out for the rocks.